scylladb/scylladb/docs/dev/testing.md

 modules.
 If `install-dependencies.sh` does not support your distribution, please manually install all Python modules it lists with `pip`.

+Additionally, `toolchain/dbuid` could be used to run `test.py`.
+In this case you don't need to run `./install-dependencies.sh`

 ## Usage